Germany's Last Attempt at a Strategic Bomber

 Mistel combination with Me Bf 109 parent aircraft and explosives-laden Ju-88 conversion.
 Note the proboscis to trigger the explosives in the nose.|

-The fighter-bomber conversion combo was test-flown in July 1943.
+The fighter-bomber conversion combo was first test-flown in July 1943.
 Flight testing was finished by October 1943, at which point the warhead was finalized.
-Eventually, in 1944, a bomber unit was tasked with using this deadly combination - II/KG201.
+After further testing and crew training, in early 1944 a bomber unit was tasked with using this deadly combination - II/KG201.

 A Do-217E with a Me-328 mounted on it.|

 Various plans were made to use jet bombers as the upper control craft as well, such as the Ar-234, He-162, Me-262, Ju-287 and other project jet fighter and bombers carrying a special flying bomb, but these were never realized.
 A Focke Wulf Ta 154 (the Focke-Wulf Ta 154 Moskito was a fast twin-engined German night fighter) paired with a Fw 190 was also used.
 A television guidance system was in the works when the war ended.

 Mistel consisting of a Ju 88 and a FW 190|

 |Proposed Hs-293D glide bomb with television guidance system|

 The Germans, as usual, were better with their designs on paper than they were with actual flyable aircraft.
 They were designing a glide bomb with a television guidance system when the war ended, television having been invented in New York City in the late 1920s.
 There were other advanced designs that existed only in theory, as shown in the sketches below.

 |Lt.
 Bernard H. Howes of Stoughton, Massachusetts, United States 8th Air Force fires on this Mistel 2 (Fw 190 A-8 on a Ju 88 G-1) in Belgium.
 He is flying a P-51 Mustang, 3 February 1945|